Skip to main content

 Leek – on the third Saturday and third Wednesday of the month in the Market Square

-Matlock: The invitingly named ‘Make it Bake it Grow it’ market is held on the third Saturday of the month at The Memorial Hall and Gardens, from 9 am to 2 pm.
+Matlock: The invitingly named ‘Make it, Bake it, Grow it’ market is held on the third Saturday of each month at The Memorial Hall and Gardens from 9 am to 2 pm.

 5. Matlock Farm Park